-HAMBURG - Volkswagen will likely complete the first stage of its planned integration with Porsche SE when it buys a 49.9 percent stake in the indebted group's profitable sports car business next week, VW said.
+Volkswagen will likely complete the first stage of its planned integration with indebted Porsche SE when VW buys a 49.9 percent stake in Porsche's profitable sports car business next week.

-Volkswagen is already the most successful multi-brand group in the auto industry, VW Chief Executive Martin Winterkorn said in remarks prepared for VW's extraordinary shareholder meeting on Thursday.
+Volkswagen is already the most successful multi-brand group in the auto industry, VW Chief Executive Martin Winterkorn told an extraordinary shareholder meeting in Hamburg on Thursday.

 Now, together with Porsche, we will climb an even bigger step to the top, he said.

-Winterkorn is asking preferred shareholders to help fund the 3.9 billion euro ($5.89 billion) minority stake purchase, which will help Volkswagen boost profits as it looks to overtake Toyota (7203.T) as the world's largest carmaker.
+Winterkorn wants preferred shareholders to help fund the 3.9 billion euro purchase of the Porsche AG stake from Porsche SE -- VW's majority owner -- which will help boost VW profits as it looks to overtake Toyota as the world's top carmaker.